Nonreciprocal current induced by dissipation in time-reversal symmetric systems: Model calculation

 \section{Model calculation}

 To demonstrate the nonreciprocal current induced by dissipation, we consider the Rice--Mele model given by $\mathcal{H}(k)=t_0\cos k \sigma_x + \delta t \sin k \sigma_y + m\sigma_z$, where $\sigma_{x,y,z}$ are the Pauli matrices.
-The Rice--Mele model, a model of ferroelectric materials has two parameters: the staggered onsite potential $m$ and the staggered hopping $\delta t$.
-These parameters break inversion symmetry, open a gap, and lead to different intracell positions of Bloch wave packets for the upper and lower bands.
-However, this model has time-reversal symmetry, and thus the nonreciprocal current is not induced by the nonlinear Drude term or the quantum metric dipole term in this model.
-Therefore, in this model, nonreciprocal current is produced only by the interband excitations through the dissipation (Eq.~\eqref{eq:sigma2}).
-Note that this model is a two-band model so the second term in Eq.~\eqref{eq:sigma2} vanishes and only the first term contributes to the nonreciprocal current.
+The Rice--Mele model is a minimal model for ferroelectric materials and contains two inversion-symmetry-breaking parameters: the staggered onsite potential $m$ and the staggered hopping amplitude $\delta t$.
+Because the Rice--Mele model preserves TR symmetry, the nonreciprocal current is not induced by the nonlinear Drude term or the quantum metric dipole term.
+Therefore, in this model, the nonreciprocal current arises only from the dissipation-induced nonreciprocal current described by Eq.~\eqref{eq:sigma2}.

 Figure~\ref{fig:colorMapvsMu} (a) shows the nonreciprocal current $\sigma^{xxx}$ of the Rice--Mele model as a function of chemical potential $\mu$ and relaxation rate $\Gamma$.
-The inset in Fig.~\ref{fig:colorMapvsMu} (a) shows the band structure of the Rice--Mele model which has a band gap of $2\Delta=2\sqrt{m^2+\delta t^2}=0.2\times \sqrt{2}t_0$.
+The inset in Fig.~\ref{fig:colorMapvsMu} (a) shows the band structure of the Rice--Mele model which has band edges at $E = \pm \Delta$ with $\Delta/t_0 \simeq 0.14$.
 The nonreciprocal current is enhanced when the chemical potential is near the band gap $-\Delta \lesssim \mu \lesssim \Delta$ and the relaxation rate is comparable to the band gap $\Gamma \sim \Delta$.
 This is consistent with the fact that the nonreciprocal current is induced by the interband excitation.
 Figure~\ref{fig:colorMapvsMu} (b) shows $\sigma^{xxx}$ as a function of $\mu$ for different values of $\beta$.
 In the low temperature regime $\beta \Gamma \gg 2\pi$, the nonreciprocal current shows peaks and sign changes near the band edge, as described by the denominator of $\xi_a^3$ in Eq.~\eqref{eq:lowTmpGammaSquared}.
 In the high temperature regime $\beta \Gamma \ll 2\pi$, the nonreciprocal current shows a single peak in the band gap, as the difference of the Fermi distribution function of the upper and lower bands is enhanced in the band gap.